|

 innocuous and released to a wider audience.
 This prototype

-was originally found by Paul Nurminen in a LA thrift store, and
+was originally found by Paul Nurminen in a LA thrift store, it was

 |